 (1) Inspections required by this board shall concern the mechanical operation of all passenger tramways and their safety equipment.

 (2) Pursuant to division (A) of section 4169.04 of the Revised Code, the board requires that the ski area operator submit a "Schedule of Tramway Inspection."
 The schedule shall indicate the date the area will be ready for inspection by the state or the date the area's liability insurance underwriter will inspect.
-Any tramway inspection shall be before the first day of December or prior to the first date of commencement of operations, whichever occurs first.
+Any tramway inspection shall occur prior to the first date of commencement of operations.
 The schedule shall be on a prepared form provided by the board and submitted with the "Application for Registration of Passenger Tramways."

 (3) When an inspection by an insurance company authorized to insure passenger tramways in this state is conducted, A copy of the inspection report shall be forwarded to the department of industrial compliance within one week of any such inspection.